shenwei356/seqkit/doc/docs/usage.md

   concat, concate

 Flags:
-  -f, --full               keep all sequences, like full/outer join -h, --help               help for concat
+  -F, --fill string        fill with N bases/residues for IDs missing in some files when using -f/--full -f, --full               keep all sequences, like full/outer join -h, --help               help for concat
   -s, --separator string   separator for descriptions of records with the same ID (default "|")